 Sure, Cape May Point State Park is a birder’s paradise during fall and spring migration times, but even during winter, it’s home to wintering shorebirds, gulls and waterfowl.
-Bring your binoculars, and keep your eyes open for great cormorant, purple sandpiper and harlequin ducks.
+Bring your binoculars, and keep your eyes open for great cormorants, purple sandpipers and harlequin ducks.

 Imagine what it must have been like for General George Washington and the Continental Army troops when they crossed the icy waters of the Delaware River in the winter of 1776 during the American Revolution.
 Learn all about this important time period at Washington Crossing State Park, where you can view the historic buildings and walk the trails to trace Washington’s steps.

 Before you explore, be sure to check the websites and social media channels of your destinations for the latest details.
 You can discover even more outdoor fun in New Jersey by downloading our free travel guide—and stay in the know with monthly inspiration delivered to your inbox by signing up for our e-newsletter.